Dysfunctional-Human/Dysfunctional-Human/README.md

 ## Hi there 👋
 #### I'm Aarav, an undergrad student at NSUT, Delhi
-🕹️I like building and breaking things (and also playing video games).
+🕹️ I like building and breaking things (and also playing video games).

 💫 If you can't impress them with your intelligence, then baffle them with your stupidity